Permitted Development Rights

 For information on changes of use and the need for planning permission, please visit the Planning Portal.

-Is Planning Permission Needed - Getting Something In Writing
+Planning Permission - Confirmation in Writing

 If you want something in writing that confirms whether or not planning permission is required, you will need to make a Certificate of Lawfulness application.